pagezero-dev/pagezero/README.md

    - Bindings:
      - [D1 database] `DB_PREVIEW=<project-name>_preview`

-### Github actions setup
+### GitHub actions setup

-The only thing which we need to do on Github side, is to set proper secrets and variables in your Github project "Settings".
-This will allow Github actions to perform deploys to Cloudflare Pages and migrations for your Cloudflare D1 database.
+The only thing which we need to do on GitHub side, is to set proper secrets and variables in your GitHub project "Settings".
+This will allow GitHub actions to perform deploys to Cloudflare Pages and migrations for your Cloudflare D1 database.

 In "Settings / Secrets and variables / Actions" set the following VARIABLES: